 By Bob Difley

-There are two approaches: The inexpensive approach ties directly to a freestanding LP cylinder.
-Add more money and a different adapter, a “T” style, allows you to tie onto the LP cylinder on your rig – drawing gas for both the rig and the barbecue, simultaneously.
+There are two approaches: The inexpensive approach ties directly to a freestanding LP gas canister.
+Add more money and a different adapter, a “T” style, allows you to tie onto the LP cylinder on your rig – drawing gas for both the rig and the barbecue simultaneously.

-The cost of propane used will be cheaper than the canisters, and with the quick connect fitting it can be hooked up in seconds.
+The cost of propane used will be cheaper than the LP gas canisters, and with the quick connect fitting it can be hooked up in seconds.
 You can leave it connected while you are camped and only need to pack it away when you move on.

-Since I now barbecue right next to my rig, I installed two bookshelf brackets above my propane tank so when I cook, I slip the extensions into the brackets and place a shelf on top.
+Since I barbecue right next to my rig, I installed two bookshelf brackets above my propane tank so when I cook, I slip the extensions into the brackets and place a shelf on top.
 Voila!
 A place for holding utensils, tools, condiments, barbecue sauce, etc., right at hand.

 You can find Bob Difley’s e-books on Amazon Kindle.